 The local council and/or executive committees are elected by members and are responsible for conducting the affairs of the local and for making policy and administrative decisions within the frame of reference established by the provincial Association and the general policy established by the local’s general meetings.
 An effective way to administer many of the affairs of the local is through standing and ad hoc committees which are appointed or elected.

-The major standing committees in most locals include the professional development committee and the economic policy committee.
+The major standing committees in most locals include the professional development committee and the teacher welfare committee.
 Ad hoc committees are appointed to perform specific tasks and are dissolved when the task has been completed.

 When working through committees, the council and/or executive should